toolateralus/VM/README.md

 - **Operating System**: Windows 7 - Windows 11
 - **IDE**: Visual Studio 2019 or newer for optimal WPF and C# support
-- **.NET**: SDK and Runtime 6.0 or higher (7.0+ is also supported)
+- **.NET**: SDK and Runtime 8.0+

-## For Linux Users
-A Linux version is currently under development with AvaloniaUI.
-The UI is still basic, and contributions are highly appreciated.

 ## Recommended Tools
 - **Visual Studio Code**: Any version is suitable
+- **Visual Studio Community 2022**: this is very nice for creating complex XAML front ends, it's editor is hard to beat.
 ## Getting Started

 ### Cloning the Repository